Canadian Team to Win the Stanley Cup® Before the 2031 Season

 ## Contract Snapshot

-This market resolves to "Yes" if a Canadian hockey team wins the Stanley Cup® before June 30, 2030, with the outcome verified by NHL.com.
-If no Canadian team wins by June 29, 2030, at 11:59 pm EDT, the market resolves to "No." The market closes early if the event occurs, and trading is prohibited for individuals employed by Source Agencies or possessing material, non-public information.
+The market resolves to Yes if a Canadian hockey team wins the pro hockey championship before June 30, 2030, with the outcome verified by the NHL.
+Otherwise, it resolves to No if no Canadian team wins by the market's final closing date of June 29, 2030, at 11:59 PM EDT.
+The market opened on June 13, 2025, and will close early if the winning event occurs.
+Trading is prohibited for employees of source agencies and individuals possessing material, non-public information on the underlying event.

 ## Market Discussion